Rinn-zl/Mobile-Bluetooth-UI/README.md

 - Scan the QR code shown in the terminal or browser
 - The app will load instantly on your device

-## 🔗 Backend Integration
+## Backend Integration
 - Ensure the Flask server is running on your Raspberry Pi:
-- You can get the program code from this (https://github.com/Rinn-zl/Zephyr-Backend.git)
+- You can get the program code from this link https://github.com/Rinn-zl/Zephyr-Backend.git

 ```bash
 python3 app.py